When travelling the world as a Nomad, what's the most effective way to book flights and organise visas?

 We too are from Australia and are also just beginning our nomad journey (nearly two months so far).
 We started in Japan and have mostly just bought flights as we went.

 So far we have not had dramas with being hassled about the onward ticket but we are still very anxious about this every time we go to the airport.

 When we asked around, the general message was to buy a fully refundable ticket.... however as yet, we have not figured out which site people use to buy tickets with these conditions.

-Sorry not an answer I know, but more of a "yeah, we want to know that too"... so can anyone who does this regularly tell us how it all works? about 4 years ago
+Sorry not an answer I know, but more of a "yeah, we want to know that too"... so can anyone who does this regularly tell us how it all works? almost 5 years ago